boot-clj/boot/README.md

 and sets up a JVM with Clojure, dependencies, and directories on the classpath and runs a function as specified in this map.

+This is experimental software and subject to frequent change.

 ## Boot-based Build Tools

 While boot is useful for just running some Clojure function in